eslint/eslint/docs/src/use/command-line-interface.md

 Ignore Files:
   --no-ignore                     Disable use of ignore files and patterns --ignore-pattern [String]       Patterns of files to ignore.
-In eslintrc mode, these are in addition to
-                                  `.eslintignore`

 Use stdin:
   --stdin                         Lint code provided on <STDIN> - default: false